PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Results and Validation

-Since the dark current is temperature dependent, as discussed in Section~\ref{sec:temp_dark}, its value at the reference temperature of 26~$^\circ\mathrm{C}$ can be estimated as 919~nA by fitting $\log\!\left(I_{\mathrm{dark}}^{\mathrm{datasheet}}\right)$ versus $1/(k_B T)$ using the data in Table~\ref{tab:sipm_temp_data} with equation~\ref{eqn:I_dark_full}, as shown in figure~\ref{fig:sipm_temp_curr}.
+Since the dark current is temperature dependent, as discussed in Section~\ref{sec:temp_dark}, its value at the reference temperature of 24.8~$^\circ\mathrm{C}$ can be estimated as 811~nA by fitting $\log\!\left(I_{\mathrm{dark}}^{\mathrm{datasheet}}\right)$ versus $1/(k_B T)$ using the data in table~\ref{tab:sipm_temp_data} with equation~\ref{eqn:I_dark_full}, as shown in figure~\ref{fig:sipm_temp_curr}.
 We refer to this approach as the \emph{Physics Model}.
 Since the Si bandgap energy $E_{\mathrm{eff}}$ has a weak dependence on temperature~\cite{VARSHNI1967149}, it is fixed at 1.12~eV in the fit.
+The gain parameter $\beta$ is fixed at 0.008~$\mathrm{K^{-1}}$ \cite{onsemi_sipm_datasheet_2022}.
 The parameters $m$ and $n$ are tightly constrained around 2 and 1, respectively, while the remaining parameters are allowed to float.

-Although the estimated value of 919~nA differs from the measured value of 1513~nA by 594~nA, this discrepancy is acceptable, since the dark current, even for the same SiPM model operated at fixed overvoltage and temperature, can vary significantly due to intrinsic device-to-device variations and differences in defect density, afterpulsing, and optical crosstalk, as also evident from the manufacturer's datasheet \cite{onsemi_sipm_datasheet_2022}.
+Although the estimated value of 811~nA differs from the measured value of 1519~nA by 708~nA, this discrepancy is acceptable, since the dark current, even for the same SiPM model operated at fixed overvoltage and temperature, can vary significantly due to intrinsic device-to-device variations and differences in defect density, afterpulsing, and optical crosstalk, as also evident from the manufacturer's datasheet \cite{onsemi_sipm_datasheet_2022}.

-It is interesting to note that at 26~$^\circ\mathrm{C}$, the contribution of the current from SRH generation ($I_{\mathrm{SRH}}$) is 55\%, while that from diffusion ($I_{\mathrm{Diff}}$) is 45\%, as shown in figure.~\ref{fig:sipm_temp_curr}.
-Since, in this work, only two generation mechanisms---SRH and diffusion---are considered, the contributions from SRH and diffusion are expected to be equal (50\% each) at the crossover temperature, which is approximately 28~$^\circ\mathrm{C}$.
+It is interesting to note that at 24.80~$^\circ\mathrm{C}$, the contribution of the current from SRH generation ($I_{\mathrm{SRH}}$) is 57.6\%, while that from diffusion ($I_{\mathrm{Diff}}$) is 42.4\%, as explicitly labeled in figure~\ref{fig:sipm_temp_curr}.
+Since, in this work, only two generation mechanisms---SRH and diffusion---are considered, the contributions from SRH and diffusion are expected to be equal (50\% each) at the crossover temperature, which is at 27.7~$^\circ\mathrm{C}$ (also labeled in the figure, at 27.7~$^\circ$C: 50.1\%/49.9\%).
 On this basis, the SRH-dominated and diffusion-dominated regions can be clearly separated.